AdamCavaliere/TFE_WorkspaceReaper/README.md

 Two functions are deployed:
  * FindWorkspacesToReap-[orgName]
  * ProcessReaperQueue-[orgName]

+ Both functions are in the same Python file (reapWorkspaces.py)

 #### FindWorkspacesToReap
 This process loops through the variables in the organization you have specified.
 It is setup to run every hour, from the time of the deployment of the Lambda function.